 Ten respondents noted a greater need for support from College Summit.
 Many of these respondents specifically expressed that a greater presence and involvement of College Summit staff in the buildings was needed.
 For example, one College Summit coordinator said: I believe College Summit should be more involved at the school level.
 We are often at times told to report out data for College Summit, but rarely do we receive much support from our College Summit staff at the school level.
 If students saw College Summit staff being more active in the building—whether for FAFSA, college fairs, or even classroom presentations—it will help the students take the program more seriously.

-In at least ten schools, after the literal summit, College Summit rarely actually…did…anything, other than check in on how well their “ask students whether they want to go to college” system was doing at predicting whether they ended up going to college.
+In at least ten schools, after the summit itself, College Summit rarely actually…did…anything, other than check in on how well their “ask students whether they want to go to college” system was doing at predicting whether they ended up going to college.

 The other meta-hint within this hint is that the survey wasn’t sent to students themselves, just faculty.
 This was not a program good at receiving feedback from those actually affected.